fonnesbeck/git_tutorial/PITCHME.md

 ![inline, 110%](images/github-create-repo-03.png)

+Note:
-^ As soon as the repository is created, GitHub displays a page with a URL and some information on how to configure your local repository:
+ As soon as the repository is created, GitHub displays a page with a URL and some information on how to configure your local repository:

 ---